HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Folder Permissions.md

+---
-# Generate a Report of Mailbox Folder Permissions
+title: Mailbox Folder Permissions Report
+---
 The below script will gather all the recipient accounts, then gather anyone that has access to the Calendar, Contacts, or root folder

 ## Prerequisites

-Before running this script, you will need to connect to [Exchange Online](../1%20Global/ExchangeOnlineManagement.md)
+Before running this script, you will need to connect with the [[ExchangeOnlineManagement|Exchange Online PowerShell Module]]
 ## Script

 Copy and paste the whole block into PowerShell, or a ps1 file, then run it.